pingcap/docs/tidb-cloud/backup-and-restore.md

    After initiating the restore process, the cluster status changes to **Restoring**.
 The cluster will be unavailable during the restore process and existing connections will be terminated.
 Once the restore process completes successfully, you can access the cluster as usual.

-### Dedicated Tier
+### TiDB Dedicated

-TiDB Cloud Dedicated Tier provides two types of data restoration:
+TiDB Dedicated provides two types of data restoration:

 - Restore backup data to a new cluster
 - Restore a deleted cluster from the recycle bin